weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/sum-transformers.md

 On the other hand, be aware that providing an input of insufficient length and detail may cause the transformer model to [hallucinate](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)).
 :::

+## Model license(s)

+The `sum-transformers` module is compatible with various models, each with their own license.
+For detailed information, please review the license of the model you are using in the [Hugging Face Model Hub](https://huggingface.co/models).

+It is your responsibility to evaluate whether the terms of its license(s), if any, are appropriate for your intended use.

 ## More resources